interstitialRedirectModalTitle

 Salt marshes are some of the most unique and biodiverse habitats in the country.
 All around the Chesapeake and coastal bays, these brackish wetlands occupy that small sliver of space where tidal saltwater mixes with freshwater that drains from the land.
 North America is home to the majority of our planet’s tidal salt marsh vertebrates, so conserving these habitats is our national responsibility.

-Dave Curson, Director of Bird Conservation and Interim Executive Director for Audubon Maryland-DC, led the team that collected the baseline bird data for the marshes in the Chesapeake Bay and mid-Atlantic coastal bays on behalf of the SHARP collaborative.
-A recent SHARP paper describes the state of our mid-Atlantic salt marshes:
+Dave Curson, director of bird conservation for Audubon Maryland-DC, led the team that collected the baseline bird data for the marshes in the Chesapeake Bay and mid-Atlantic coastal bays on behalf of the SHARP collaborative.
+A SHARP paper published in 2019 describes the state of our mid-Atlantic salt marshes:

 Eastern tidal marshes support significant endemic vertebrate diversity within the high marsh zone some of which are already exhibiting precipitous population decline.
 Loss in the high marsh zone could have disastrous repercussions in the bird community in particular; several species of sparrow currently maintain much (if not the majority) of their global breeding range within the high marsh zone from Maine to Virginia.
 Ecological services including carbon sequestration, coastal buffering from extreme storm events, and coastal recreation opportunities will also be impacted by a shift in tidal marsh vegetation communities driven by changing sea levels (Correll et al., 2018).